jesstoselli/jesstoselli/README.md

-# 👗 From tissues to the tags. 💻
+# 👗 From tissues to tags. 💻

 Hello, devs! 👋